 Linked with sound judgement, Trainers should ensure Aspirant Guides are trained to deal with the most likely injuries that may occur as part of coasteering.
 It should be evident that Aspirant Guides can deal with an incident and see it safely through to its conclusion (including simple evacuations, dealing with emergency services and group care).
 This training should complement any other first aid training where it exists.
 Aspirant Guides should be encouraged to hold a current recognised two-day first-aid certificate.

 D.5 Group awareness and management

-Training should develop an awareness of the full spectrum of responsibilities whilst being a Coasteering Guide, to the upper remit of the award.
+Training should develop an awareness of the full spectrum of responsibilities whilst being a Coasteering Guide.

 Training should cover: